 Full Review ⬇️

 After checking out Horseshoe Bend and Lake Powell, our next stop was the North Rim.
 The best hotel to stay at here is the Grand Canyon Lodge.
+Again – going to be rustic!
+So don’t expect anything too fancy.
 You’re also gonna want to make dinner reservations here as early as possible since it’s the only decent place to eat.
 The trail we went on here was the Transept Trail, which was a woodsy trail along the canyon.

 1. El Tovar (South Rim)